-The majority of your first year will be spent in clinical activities, including the inpatient and outpatient care of infectious diseases in children with complex medical and surgical problems.
-You will provide care for many children with cancer or those undergoing stem cell or solid organ transplantation.
+The majority of your first year is spent in clinical activities, including the inpatient and outpatient care of infectious diseases in children with complex medical and surgical problems.
+You provide care for many children with cancer or those undergoing stem cell or solid-organ transplantation.

 |Clinical microbiology course

 |Pediatric infectious diseases hospital service